 - Selecting a facility.
 Factors to consider are availability, the program/event being proposed, and the size of the audience that is anticipated.

 - Developing a promotional plan.
 A promotional plan, with corresponding costs, should be developed around the targeted audience or audiences.
 Some promotional techniques are free and others have a cost.
 Most groups use a combination of the two.

 - Identifying production costs.
 These include sound, lights, projectors, etc., that can be obtained through Audio Visual Services (227-2913) and anything else that may be required to produce the program or event.

 - Identifying any additional expenses, such as transportation, lodging, meals, etc., that may be required.

-- Putting together a Student Discretionary Activity Fee funding request form.
+- Putting together a Student Activity Fee budget request form.
 This will require a description of the program and itemized expenses.
 The ASNMU Treasurer (1203 University Center, 227-2452) can provide you with the proper form and assistance in completing it.
 Once your budget is completed, you will be scheduled for a budget hearing with the Student Finance Committee, where your request for funding will be decided upon.
 Please note: Do not make any commitments to a performer, speaker, or entertainer until after your program budget has been approved.